 (Also known as ‘district energy network’ or ‘heat network’)

 An energy network is a system for distributing low carbon heat and electricity.
 Some networks also provide cooling.
 Energy is generated from a centralised location and is distributed via underground pipes and wires to supply key public, community and private sector buildings.
 These schemes can deliver carbon savings and help to reduce fuel bills.

 In October 2019, Solihull Council issued a climate declaration and set the ambition of achieving net zero emissions for the Borough by 2041, this has been embedded in the local plan with the Council Plan priority of “Actioning our Climate Declaration” and the “Key things to do by 2025” of “Reduce Solihull’s net carbon emissions”.
 Solihull is committed to supporting WMCA’s decarbonisation targets.

-In February, we will be asking the people and businesses in Solihull to get involved in the development of our Net Zero Action Plan, this identify the action we can all take to ensure that Solihull can make this transition to net zero.
+We are currently asking the residents and businesses of Solihull to get involved in the development of our Net Zero Action Plan.
+This identifies the action we can all take to ensure that Solihull can make this transition to net zero.

 In Solihull 56% of our greenhouse gas emissions come from the energy we use in our buildings, the heat network will help us reduce this.
 We know that reducing our Borough greenhouse gas emissions will require a significant amount of innovation and the town centre energy network will play a significant part.